WhitewaterFoundry/build2019/README.md

 #### When deploying ASP.NET Core apps to IIS, to remotely debug you have to enable IIS Management Scripts and Tools, Configure Web Deploy Publishing, and then Import into Visual Studio.
 On Linux we just use SSH.

+- Attach to local process from Visual Studio
+    - *Debug -> Attach to Process -> Default*
+    - *Select* "dotnet.exe Automatic: Managed (CoreCLR) code"
-- Attach to process from Visual Studio
+- Attach to remote process from Visual Studio
     - *Debug -> Attach to Process -> SSH*
     - "localhost" *in Connection target*
     - *Refresh*